Uranium Energy Corp. (UEC) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Uranium Energy Corp.
-(UEC) is $6.98, which is $2.16 above the current market price.
-The public float for UEC is 370.85M, and currently, short sellers hold a 7.89% ratio of that float.
-The average trading volume of UEC on September 11, 2023 was 5.54M shares.
+The average price suggested by analysts for UEC is $6.82, which is $1.38 above the current market price.
+The public float for UEC is 370.85M, and currently, shorts hold a 7.71% of that float.
+The average trading volume for UEC on September 15, 2023 was 6.01M shares.

 UEC’s Market Performance